UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Introduction

 \section{Introduction}

-Self-supervised learning in the form of pretrained language models (LM) has been the driving force in developing state-of-the-art natural language processing (NLP) systems in recent years.
-These methods typically follow two basic steps, where a \emph{supervised} task-specific fine-tuning follows a large-scale LM pretraining \cite{BERT,RoBERTa,XLNet,lan2019albert,radford2019language}.
-However, getting annotated data for every target task in every target language is difficult, especially when the target language is a low-resource one.
+Self-supervised learning in the form of pretrained language models (LM) has been the driving force in developing state-of-the-art NLP systems in recent years.
+These methods typically follow two basic steps, where a \emph{supervised} task-specific fine-tuning follows a large-scale LM pretraining \cite{radford2019language}.
+However, getting labeled data for every target task in every target language is difficult, especially for low-resource languages.

-Recently, the \emph{pretrain-finetune} paradigm has also been extended to multi-lingual setups to learn effective multi-lingual pretrained LMs that can be used for \emph{zero-shot} cross-lingual transfer.
-Jointly trained deep contextualized multi-lingual LMs like mBERT \cite{BERT}, XLM \cite{XLM}, and XLM-R \cite{XLMR} coupled with supervised fine-tuning in the source language have been quite successful in transferring linguistic and task knowledge from one language to another without using any task labels in the target language.
+Recently, the \emph{pretrain-finetune} paradigm has also been extended to multi-lingual setups to train effective multi-lingual models that can be used for {zero-shot} cross-lingual transfer.
+Jointly trained deep multi-lingual LMs like mBERT \citep{BERT} and XLM-R \citep{XLMR} coupled with supervised fine-tuning in the source language have been quite successful in transferring linguistic and task knowledge from one language to another without using any task label in the target language.
 The joint pretraining with multiple languages allows these models to generalize across languages.

-Despite the effectiveness of the pretrained multilingual LMs, several recent studies \cite{pires-etal-2019-multilingual,k2020crosslingual} have also highlighted one crucial limiting factor for successful cross-lingual transfer.
-In particular, they all agree that the cross-lingual generalization ability of the model is limited by the (lack of) structural similarity between the source and target languages.
-For example, \citet{k2020crosslingual} report huge drops in zero-shot transferability when the two languages are structurally dissimilar.
-Specifically, for transferring from English, they report about $23.6\%$ accuracy drop in Hindi (structurally dissimilar) compared to $9\%$ drop in Spanish (structurally similar) in the cross-lingual natural language inference (XNLI) task.
+Despite their effectiveness, recent studies \citep{pires-etal-2019-multilingual,k2020crosslingual} have also highlighted one crucial limiting factor for successful cross-lingual transfer.
+They all agree that the cross-lingual generalization ability of the model is limited by the (lack of) structural similarity between the source and target languages.
+For example, for transferring mBERT from English, \citet{k2020crosslingual} report about $23.6\%$ accuracy drop in Hindi (structurally dissimilar) compared to $9\%$ drop in Spanish (structurally similar) in cross-lingual natural language inference (XNLI). {The difficulty level of transfer is further exacerbated if the (dissimilar) target language is low-resourced, as the joint pretraining step may not have seen many instances from this language in the first place.
+In our experiments (\cref{sec:results}), in cross-lingual NER (XNER), we report F1 reductions of 28.3\% in Urdu and 30.4\% in Burmese for XLM-R, which is trained on a much larger multi-lingual dataset than mBERT. }